-Clinical Director and Principal Investigator
+Clinical Director and Senior Investigator;

-- Tel (919) 316-4525
+- Tel 984-287-3647

 - P.O.
 Box 12233Mail Drop A2-03Durham, N.C.
 27709

-Major areas of research:
+Major Areas of Research

-- Understanding the integration of hypothalamic, pituitary, and ovarian signals responsible for repeated cycles of development and ovulation of a single dominant follicle in women
+- Understanding the integration of hypothalamic, pituitary, and ovarian signals responsible for repeated cycles of development and ovulation of a single dominant follicle in women.

-- Determining the role of neuroendocrine disruption in menstrual cycle dysfunction including hypothalamic amenorrhea and polycystic ovarian syndrome
+- Determining the role of neuroendocrine disruption in menstrual cycle dysfunction including hypothalamic amenorrhea and polycystic ovarian syndrome.

-- Understanding the neuroendocrine and ovarian contributions to reproductive aging and determining the effect of aging on neurocognitive responses to estrogen
+- Understanding the neuroendocrine and ovarian contributions to reproductive aging and determining the effect of aging on neurocognitive responses to estrogen.

-- Genotype/phenotype relationships in GnRH deficiency
+- Determining genotype/phenotype relationships in GnRH deficiency.

 Hall is an internationally known clinician and clinical investigator.
 She received her Masters of Medical Sciences in exercise physiology and her M.D. and Internal Medicine training at McMaster University in Ontario, Canada.
 She completed her training in Endocrinology and Metabolism at Massachusetts General Hospital in Boston and rose to the rank of Professor of Medicine at Harvard Medical School.
 She had continuous NIH extramural grant funding until moving to the NIEHS intramural program in 2015.
 Hall was elected to the Association of American Physicians in recognition of her contributions to both the science and academics of medicine and, as a leader in the field, is a former President of the Endocrine Society.